-For a description of the recent developments of the Company and a description of our investments, see our letter to shareholders in our 2020 Annual Report as well as Note 5 - "African Investments" to our audited consolidated financial statements for 2020 ("2020 Annual Financial Statements") and "Business Developments" and "African Investments" in our Management's Discussion and Analysis of Financial Condition and Results of Operations for 2020 ("2020 MD&A").
-We have filed Form 51-102F4 - Business Acquisition Reports with respect to certain of our investments in Note 5 to our 2020 Annual Financial Statements.
-Our 2020 Annual Report, 2020 Annual Financial Statements, 2020 MD&A and Business Acquisition Reports are filed on SEDAR at www.sedar.com.
+For a description of the recent developments of the Company and a description of our investments, see our letter to shareholders in our 2021 Annual Report as well as Note 6 - "Portfolio Investments" to our audited consolidated financial statements for 2021 ("2021 Annual Financial Statements") and "Business Developments" and "Portfolio Investments" in our Management's Discussion and Analysis for 2021 ("2021 MD&A").
+Our 2021 Annual Report, 2021 Annual Financial Statements and 2021 MD&A are filed on SEDAR at www.sedar.com.